 1. You Aren’t Talking

 One of the most common challenges with relationships is the inability to communicate.
 So many people know how to talk until it comes to discussing what they like or don’t like.
 Therapists can show you new ways to communicate with each other that make sense.
-Similarly, if your partner refuses to listen to what you have to say, you should go to the marriage counselor.
-Tuning one another out or avoiding conversation all together can truly put a strain on your connection, so start figuring out better methods for talking and listening in therapy.
+Similarly, if your partner refuses to listen to what you have to say, you should go to a marriage counselor.
+Tuning one another out or avoiding the conversation altogether can truly put a strain on your connection, so start figuring out better methods for talking and listening in therapy.

 2. It’s Always Negative Conversations